Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 Here you can configure automatic synchronization by creating triggers.
 Each trigger includes a search query with specific parameters.
 If the entity fits a search query it is triggered for synchronization automatically.

-Learn more about how to create Triggers.
+For more information please see how to create Triggers.

 Entity Sync Status